jevko/sadzonka/README.md

 # sadzonka

-A little serailization format based on a minimal syntax derived from Jevko (Jevko minus digraphs).
+A little serailization format based on a minimal syntax derived from and compatible with Jevko (Jevko minus digraphs).
 Implemented in JavaScript.

 Parsing happens in three steps: